Cenotia/yii2-fa-icon-selector/README.md

 	<?php echo $form->field($model, 'cat_icon')->widget(FaiconSelector::className()) ?>
 	...

-	//what will be stored is the class content generated.
-For example : fa fa-bank fa-2x
+	//The class string is what will be stored.
+Example: fa fa-bank fa-2x
+	//So your field should be a varchar of 100 at least.
 	//So you will just to display like this for example.

 	...